MobileTeleSystems/onetl/docs/connection/db_connection/greenplum/types.rst

     Yes, **all columns of a table**, not just selected ones.
     This means that if source table **contains** columns with unsupported type, the entire table cannot be read.

-Writing to some existing Clickhuse table
+Writing to some existing Greenplum table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is how Greenplum connector performs this: